 “‘Drugs are bad,’ is not necessarily breaking news.
 But for those trapped in addiction, the negative side effects may not feel as obvious.
-However, they are a present danger, and occur whether or not an addict recognizes them.” ndividuals who abuse drugs are negatively affected in different areas of their lives, as addiction adversely leads to outcomes that impact them both personally and socially.
+However, they are a present danger, and occur whether or not an addict recognizes them.”
+Individuals who abuse drugs are negatively affected in different areas of their lives because, addiction adversely leads to outcomes that impact them both personally and socially.
 The dangers of drug abuse include health issues, legal consequences, and familial/relationship complications.

 Drug Abuse Affects One’s Heath Physically and Psychologically.

-Individuals who abuse drugs build up a tolerance to the effects, and as they become more addicted, their health worsens.
-Physical risks to health include heart problems, HIV/AIDS, damage to the lungs, and seizures.
-Possible psychological consequences include anxiety, poor judgment, impaired memory, and even psychosis. ubstance abuse also creates a much higher risk of death.
+Individuals who abuse drugs build up a tolerance to the effects, and as a result they become more addicted, leading to more health issues.
+Physical risks to an individual’s health include heart problems, HIV/AIDS, damage to the lungs, and seizures.
+Possible psychological consequences include anxiety, poor judgment, impaired memory, and psychosis.
+Substance abuse also creates a much higher risk of death.
 The article states that according to NIDA (National Institute on Drug Abuse) statistics, approximately one quarter of deaths are due to drug addiction.

 Addiction and Relationships

 Finally, drug addiction often leads to serious difficulties in social relationships.
-Family members and friends are affected by the health and legal consequences of drug abuse brought on by the addicted individual, with divorce, loss of child custody, and destroyed friendships being just a few of the negative possible outcomes.
+Family members and friends are affected by the health and legal consequences of drug abuse brought on by the addicted individual.
+Consequences may include divorce, loss of child custody, and loss of friendships or relationships.
 To learn more about the consequences of abusing drugs, see the source article at the Balboa Horizons website.

 Despite its risks and consequences, drug addiction is a condition that can be addressed and treated.
 Health professionals, as well as supportive family members or friends, can help one to recover from an addiction.
 Our goal at Hayver is to help ensure that once someone is on the path to recovery, they stay on that path and have a successful, long-term recovery.
 Learn more about our platform to help overcome drug and alcohol addiction through monitoring and rewards.
 Visit our website at www.hayver.com or contact us at info(at)hayver.com.